bluesiarra/Reckless-Rocket/README.md

 2. Soar through the skies and smash asteroids
 3. Avoid the harmful asteroids, they'll slow you down
 4. Collect coins, level up and buy rockets from the shop

+Fonts:
+Vezla 2.0 by Jorge Algarin on 1001Fonts